In most cases, you will need to pay a fee when you lodge a complaint with the Commissioner.

 On application, the Commissioner will waive the payment of a fee if the complainant provides:

 The Commissioner may also consider other applications by a complainant for a fee waiver due to financial hardship or special circumstances.
-To consider any such application, the complainant will need to provide at least one (and ideally more) of the following supporting information and documentation:
+To consider an application as to special circumstances, the complainant will need to explain briefly what those circumstances are and if necessary provide evidence in support.
+To consider an application as to financial hardship, the complainant will need to provide at least one (and ideally more) of the following supporting information and documentation:

 If the Commissioner does not approve an application for fee waiver, the complainant must pay the fee in full before the Commissioner will consider the complaint.